MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Times-Tables/README.md

 ```

+## Tips

+Look at the expected interface.
+Identify:

+- Output that is fixed, i.e. text that does not change
+- User input, and the appropriate data type
+- Output that changes.
+Does it:
+    - Change as the user input changes
+    - Change as part of a sequence

 ## Testing

-1. Pick values that you can calculate the answers to.
+1. Pick input values that you can calculate the answers to.
 2. Calculate the answers.
-3. Use the values in the program.
+3. Use the input values in the program.
 4. Check the answers the computer gives.
-5. If the same, use another set of values, otherwise work out what is wrong.
+5. If the your answers and the computer's answers are the same, use another set of values, otherwise work out what is wrong.

 ## Readability